 1. The team has done something about the high RPN’s: countermeasures and updated RPN values are documented.

-2. The steps in the PFMEA are match up with a detailed process flow diagram.
+2. The steps in the PFMEA are matched up with a detailed process flow diagram.
 This is a sign that the team was thorough, and did not lump several process steps together to get through the exercise.

 3. Severity, Occurrence, and Detection values are realistic.
 Ask the team how they came up with the values, and make sure they have not biased the values to the low end to get through the exercise to avoid countermeasure work.